Upper Mustang TrekkingUpper Mustang Trekking

 • Entrance fees for the world heritage sites

-• KTM- Pokhara- KTM flight or overland transportation
+• KTM- Pokhara- KTM overland tourist bus tickets

 • PKR- Jomsom- PKR domestic flight